linkerd/linkerd/linkerd/docs/protocol-http.md

-maxInitialLineKB | 4 | The maximum size of an initial HTTP message line. maxRequestKB | 5120 | The maximum size of a non-chunked HTTP request payload. maxResponseKB | 5120 | The maximum size of a non-chunked HTTP response payload. compressionLevel | `-1`, automatically compresses textual content types with compression level 6 | The compression level to use (on 0-9). streamingEnabled | `true` | Streaming allows Linkerd to work with HTTP messages that have large (or infinite) content bodies using chunked encoding.
+maxInitialLineKB | 4 | The maximum size of an initial HTTP message line. maxRequestKB | 5120 | The maximum size of a non-chunked HTTP request payload. maxResponseKB | 5120 | The maximum size of a non-chunked HTTP response payload. maxErrResponseKB | 5120 | The maximum size of a HTTP error response payload. compressionLevel | `-1`, automatically compresses textual content types with compression level 6 | The compression level to use (on 0-9). streamingEnabled | `true` | Streaming allows Linkerd to work with HTTP messages that have large (or infinite) content bodies using chunked encoding.
 Disabling this is highly discouraged. tracePropagator | `io.l5d.default` | A trace propagator.
 See [Http-specific trace propagator](#http-1-1-trace-propagators).